upasanadeka/Text-Animation/README.md

 - You can add a location input and display the location of the user
 - You can add a button that takes the user to the Hacktoberfest 2020 website
-- You can make this a responsive website.
+- You can make this a responsive website

 3. Edit this README.md file & append your information at the bottom of this file as follows: